imageneratext/docker_openvpn/README.md

 # 🔒 Docker openvpn server

-Create a _VPN_ server for connect to 🔗 private networks
+- Create a [openvpn](https://openvpn.net/) server for connect to 🔗 private networks

-This project uses [kylemanna openvpn](https://hub.docker.com/r/kylemanna/openvpn) 🐋 docker image
+- This project uses [kylemanna openvpn](https://hub.docker.com/r/kylemanna/openvpn) 🐋 docker image

 ## ℹ️ Context

 ### 😬 Problem

 - We want 🚀 deploy an docker application in the ☁️ cloud **restricting** the access via _VPN_ (it is an internal company app)

-- In the clients we only want to ↪️ redirect the **traffic** to the _VPN_ when we go to the internal application, the rest going through the 📍 local network
+- In the clients we only want to ↪️ redirect the **traffic** to the _VPN_ when we go to the url of the internal application, the rest going through the 📍 local network

 ### 💼 Solution

-- Create _VPN_ server specifying the _IP_ 🛣️ route of the internal app
+- Create a _VPN_ server and specify the _IP_ 🛣️ route of the internal app

-- In the internal app server, we restrict all 🔗 connections _IPs_ except of the _VPN_ server (image from [heavymetaldev](https://heavymetaldev.com/openvpn-with-docker))
+- In the internal app server, we restrict all 🔌 connections _IPs_ except of the _VPN_ server (image from [heavymetaldev](https://heavymetaldev.com/openvpn-with-docker))

 ![vpn_diagram](https://user-images.githubusercontent.com/22328176/126044983-3883e6e1-276c-430d-8610-850a425fc562.png)